 Setting your iPhone, iPad, or iPod up again is relatively easy, and I’m here to help if you have questions.
-If you’ve chosen to set your phone up again from scratch, head to Settings -> Accounts & Passwords and add your email accounts.
+If you’ve chosen to set your phone up again from scratch, head to Settings -> Mail -> Accounts and add your email accounts.
 You’ll be able to synchronize your contacts, calendars, and other personal information from iCloud or whichever account you use.

-Transfer the photos and videos you imported to your computer back to your iPhone, iPad, or iPod using iTunes.
+Transfer the photos and videos you imported to your computer back to your iPhone, iPad, or iPod using iTunes or Finder.
 Lastly, re-download your apps from the App Store.
 Remember that once you buy something from the App Store, iTunes Store, or iBooks, it’s linked forever to your Apple ID, so you never have to re-buy anything.